agarwalharshal/Automatic_Test_Pattern_Generation/README.md

 The steps involved in the algorithm are:

-<u> _Step 1:_ </u> &nbsp; Parse through the circuit file and store the circuit information in a structure.
+_Step 1:_ &nbsp; Parse through the circuit file and store the circuit information in a structure.

-<u>_Step 2:_</u> &nbsp; Declare a global variable to store and access the node values throughout the algorithm.
+_Step 2:_ &nbsp; Declare a global variable to store and access the node values throughout the algorithm.

-<u>_Step 3:_</u> &nbsp; Sensitize the faulty node (FAULT_AT) by assigning the value opposite to its stuck-at fault value (FAULT_TYPE).
+_Step 3:_ &nbsp; Sensitize the faulty node (FAULT_AT) by assigning the value opposite to its stuck-at fault value (FAULT_TYPE).
 For example, to sensitize the SA0 (stuck-at 0) fault, the faulty node is assigned the opposite value 1.

-<u>_Step 4:_</u> &nbsp; Backtrack the inputs of the faulty node to justify the sensitized value assigned.
+_Step 4:_ &nbsp; Backtrack the inputs of the faulty node to justify the sensitized value assigned.

-<u>_Step 5:_</u> &nbsp; From the faulty node, propagate the fault to a primary output.
+_Step 5:_ &nbsp; From the faulty node, propagate the fault to a primary output.
 The output should be the result of the sensitized value.
 This should be made sure by assigning a value to the second input (if any) of the output gate which ensures the output to be based on the sensitized value.
 The following 4 equations have been used in the algorithm to ensure this assignment, for

+- NOT gate: ~1 = 0, ~0 = 1
 - AND gate: 1 & ⍺ = ⍺
 - OR gate: 0 | ⍺ = ⍺
-- XOR gate: 0 ^ ⍺ = ⍺
-- NOT gate: ~ ⍺ = ⍺ &nbsp; &nbsp; &nbsp; where, ⍺ is a variable.
+- XOR gate: 0 ^ ⍺ = ⍺ &nbsp; &nbsp; &nbsp; where, ⍺ is a variable.

-<u>_Step 6:_</u> &nbsp; Keep track of the node to be justified (toJustify) after propagation.
+_Step 6:_ &nbsp; Keep track of the node to be justified (toJustify) after propagation.
 This is usually the second input (if any) of the output gate other than the faulty input.

-<u>_Step 7:_</u> &nbsp; Justify the node and input values by backtracking the inputs from the toJustify node and assigning them the values required to ensure the assigned value of toJustify.
+_Step 7:_ &nbsp; Justify the node and input values by backtracking the inputs from the toJustify node and assigning them the values required to ensure the assigned value of toJustify.

-<u>_Step 8:_</u> &nbsp; In the output.txt file, write the resultant input vector, that is, the values assigned to inputs A, B, C and D and the expected value of output to confirm the fault, that is, the opposite of the value stored in Z.
+_Step 8:_ &nbsp; In the output.txt file, write the resultant input vector, that is, the values assigned to inputs A, B, C and D and the expected value of output to confirm the fault, that is, the opposite of the value stored in Z.

 # Project Environment